International Student Services

 It’s already time to register for my next semester.
 What do I do?
 Who and where is my academic advisor?

-Every student must visit the International Office to have their academic advising and have their registration form signed by the International Office advisor.
-Review the catalog for your curriculum year, the master schedule for the upcoming semester and come to see your advisor.
+Every student must visit the International Office to have their academic advising.
 The sooner you see your advisor, the earlier you can register.
 It is to your advantage to register as early as possible so you will get the classes you want at convenient times.
-If the classes you want or need are full because you registered late, you must still take 12 credits, even if this means you take classes you do not need for your degree.
+If the classes you want or need are full because you registered late, you must still take 12 credits, towards your degree program.

 I think I need to drop a class.
 How do I do this?